TaVit0/ofxMobileKeyboard/README.md

 Android:
 Copy ofxMobileKeyboard to your `openFrameworks/addons/` folder.
-Copy ofxMobileKeyboardExampleAndroid to your Android workspace.
+Copy ofxMobileKeyboardExampleAndroid to your OFAndroid workspace.

 iOS:
 Copy ofxMobileKeyboard to your `openFrameworks/addons/` folder.